bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 thumbnail: images/cmake-logo.png
 ---

-**Cmake can be hard to figure out.** I love cmake, but unfortunately its documentation is more focussed on completness than on providing hands-on-example.
-Here I provide an example of a CMakeLists.txt file for a header only library, analyzed line by line.
+**Cmake can be hard to figure out.** I love cmake, but unfortunately its documentation is more focussed on completness than on providing hands-on-examples.
+Since I found it hard to find a comprehensive example of how a header only library can be set up, I decided to provide an example of a CMakeLists.txt file for such a library here and analyze it line by line.
 The example is taken from [SI, a header only library that provides strongly typed physical units](https://github.com/bernedom/SI).
-I tried to keep the cmake file as small as possible omitting a few possible optimizations.
+In order to keep the cmake file as small as possible, few possible optimizations are omitted.
+Notably I stripped any information relating to testing out of the project.

 # Using a header only library